paazmaya/image-flatify/README.md

 Please note that the minimum supported version of [Node.js](https://nodejs.org/en/) is `8.11.1`, which is [the active Long Term Support (LTS) version](https://github.com/nodejs/Release#release-schedule).

+See also [`image-foldarizer`](https://github.com/paazmaya/image-foldarizer) for organising images by their names and counter numbers.

 ## Installation

 Make sure to have both [GraphicsMagick](http://www.graphicsmagick.org/) and